Varkaus railway station

 The track from Huutokoski to Varkaus was built in 1914.
 It was then extended to Vihtari in 1939 and to Viinijärvi in 1940.

 In addition to the Varkaus railway yard, the station contains links to the Kommila and Akonniemi trackyards.

+Services and departure tracks

+Varkaus is served by all railbus services that run between Pieksämäki and Joensuu and the station also has cargo traffic.
+The station has two platform tracks and all trains that stop at the station currently use track 2.